The Pembrokeshire Murders: Development and casting

 In January 2020, production began on The Pembrokeshire Murders.
 The series stars Luke Evans of The Great Train Robbery as Detective Superintendent Steve Wilkins, and Keith Allen as John Cooper, serial killer.
+The drama is the thirteenth in a series of ITV series featuring notorious British murder cases of the past two centuries, following on from This Is Personal: The Hunt for the Yorkshire Ripper (2000), Shipman (2002), A Is for Acid (2002), The Brides in the Bath (2003), See No Evil: The Moors Murders (2006), Appropriate Adult (2011), Dark Angel, In Plain Sight (both 2016), Little Boy Blue (2017), Manhunt (2019), White House Farm, and Des (both in 2020).

 Filming

 Filming wrapped just before Wales's first lockdown during the COVID-19 pandemic.
 Most exterior scenes were shot on location in Pembrokeshire.

 Release

 It was first shown on Belgium's Dutch-speaking broadcaster Eén from 29 January to 12 February 2021.

-In the United States and Canada, the series will premiere on streaming service BritBox.
+In the US and Canada, the series premiered on BritBox.

 Episodes

 Critical reception

 Rebecca Nicholson, reviewing in The Guardian, described the drama as "no glory for violent, rotten crimes" and gave it four stars, while Carol Midgley for The Times described the show as "a case of too much cop and not enough killer" and gave it three stars.
 Ed Cummings from The Independent criticised the programme for following dramatic clichés and poor script-writing, awarding two stars.